2-11 October 2013, Geneva, Switzerland

 >> Read the press release

-The 19th International Conference of Labour Statisticians adopted five resolutions concerning: statistics of work, employment and labour underutilization; further work on statistics of forced labour, cooperatives and labour migration; and the functioning of the Conference.
+The 19th International Conference of Labour Statisticians adopted five resolutions concerning: Statistics of Work, Employment and Labour Underutilization (Resolution I); further work on statistics of forced labour, cooperatives and labour migration; and the functioning of the Conference.
 It also endorsed guidelines concerning a statistical definition of employment in the environmental sector.

 Preparatory activities for the 19th ICLS